 What’s The Difference Between XDR, EDR, And MDR?

-- XDR – This is similar to EDR, except that its features are expanded.
-Rather than focusing on endpoints alone, the XDR solution takes information from across your network – including cloud environments and other security tools in your stack.
+Extended Detection And Response (XDR) – This is similar to EDR, except that its features and the areas that it gathers data from are expanded.
+Rather than focusing on endpoints alone, an XDR solution takes information from across your network – including cloud environments, servers, and accounts.
 As with EDR, XDR can deploy targeted remediation to eliminate the threat effectively.

-- MDR – MDR stands for Managed Detection and Response and uses the same technology but outsources its management to specialist IT teams.
-This is ideal for organizations who do not have the technical expertise in house that allows them to implement and manage the solution by themselves, but do require a good level of security.
+Managed Detection And Response (MDR) – MDR uses the same technologies as XDR, but outsources its management to specialist IT teams.
+This is ideal for organizations who do not have the technical expertise in-house that would allow them to properly implement and manage the solution by themselves.
+By using MDR, organizations of all sizes and technical capabilities can have access to advanced cybersecurity protection.

 - Automated workflows